tenjin/tenjin-ios-sdk/README.md

-Please see our <a href="https://github.com/tenjin/tenjin-ios-sdk/blob/master/RELEASE_NOTES.md">Release Notes</a> to see detailed version history.

-For Unity-specific instructions, please visit https://github.com/tenjin/tenjin-unity-sdk.

-For any issues or support, please contact: support@tenjin.com

-# Tenjin iOS SDK
+# Summary

 The native iOS SDK for Tenjin.
-Integrate this into your iOS project to get access to the functionality offered at https://www.tenjin.com.
+To learn more about Tenjin and our product offering, please visit https://www.tenjin.com.

+- Please see our <a href="https://github.com/tenjin/tenjin-ios-sdk/blob/master/RELEASE_NOTES.md">Release Notes</a> to see detailed version history.
+- For Unity-specific instructions, please visit https://github.com/tenjin/tenjin-unity-sdk.
+- For any issues or support, please contact: support@tenjin.com

 ### Notes: